-- Pay online for the UBC Student Health Services Immunization review.
-Pay online (link will be added) by the April deadline as stated in the Immunization Review Instructions.
+- Pay online for the immunization review by the April deadline as stated in the Immunization Review Instructions.

 Policy 1.18 further outlines the specific process for the immunization requirement.

-Students will be expected to sign up for a time slot and submit payment between May-August prior to internship.
-Requirement will be linked to the Orientation Module for internship.
-Use the link below to sign-up for a time slot, and submit payment for the testing.
-The cost of this process will be $25.
+A specific date for the fit testing will be arranged for the end of April.
+Students will be expected to sign up for a time slot and submit payment by April 6, 2018.
+The cost of this process will be $27.
 Upon completion of the testing you will be given documentation, which is required for internship by all health authorities.

-Note: Payment link will be posted once the deadline is set.
+Payment link will be posted here.
 Students will be notified when they need to sign-up and submit payment.